 The Collaborative has entered into a lease agreement for the Collaborative's administrative office building and a building used for other various programs, which ends on June 30, 2026.
-The future operating lease payments under this agreement are detailed in Note 5 to the financial statements.
+The cost of this lease for 2022, totaled \$458,298, and is reported as debt service on leases in the general fund.
+A corresponding right to use lease building in the amount of the present value of the future lease payments has been added to capital assets due to the implementation of GASB Statement #87.